What to expect when you're getting a massage

 What will I wear?

 Remove your clothing to your level of comfort.
-You will be given a spa robe and spa sandals.
 You are never exposed and you will find that you will be very comfortable with nothing on.
 You will receive your best massage if your massage therapist doesn't have to move clothing around to get to sore, tense, muscles.

 Where will I change?